Gnostic Commentary on a Buddhist Text:

 The deva asked, "What is the greatest gain?
 What is the greatest loss?
 What armor is invulnerable?
 What is the best weapon?"

-The Buddha replied, "The greatest gain is to give to others (this is the law of the Christ); the greatest loss is to recieve (Kabbalah) without gratitude (those who receive wisdom and horde it, or who corrupt it, suffer the greatest loss, because the Christ will never incarnate in them).
+The Buddha replied, "The greatest gain is to give to others (this is the law of the Christ); the greatest loss is to receive (Kabbalah) without gratitude (those who receive wisdom and horde it, or who corrupt it, suffer the greatest loss, because the Christ will never incarnate in them).
 Patience is an invulnerable armor (patience is the secret key to initiation, and with it, one can never be harmed by any ordeal); wisdom (Chokmah, Christ) is the best weapon."

 The deva asked, "Who is the most dangerous thief?
 What is the most precious treasure?"